DahlmannIT/personalUSP/documentation/readme.md

-# Insights Platform Documentation
+# Insight Platform Documentation

 ## 1. Getting started

 ### 1.1 Introduction

-This software builds a powerful insights-platform to persist, analyze and work with big-data streams.
+This software builds a powerful insight-platform to persist, analyze and work with big-data streams.

-The infrastructure consists of the distributed streaming-platform `Apache Kafka` to build a real time data pipeline for multiple data sources to use.
-Take note that, as a message streaming service, Apache Kafka needs to run `Apache ZooKeeper` for robust synchronization of naming and configuration data as well as keeping track of the Kafka nodes, topics, partitions etc. The data will automatically be cleaned and persisted in a `PostgreSQL` ORDBMS.
+The infrastructure consists of the distributed streaming-platform `Apache Kafka` to build a real time data pipeline for multiple data sources to be used.
+It should be noted that, as a message streaming service, Apache Kafka needs to run `Apache ZooKeeper` for robust synchronization of naming and configurating data as well as keeping track of the Kafka nodes, topics, partitions etc. The data will automatically be cleaned and persisted in a `PostgreSQL` ORDBMS.
 To stream-process the data, connect `Apache Flink` to the right Kafka-Consumer and deploy your job.
 Analyzed data and results can also be persisted in PostgreSQL.
 For a more visual view of your database, please refer to `Apache Zeppelin`.